 The Food Scene in Madrid and Barcelona

-This is one category where I feel like you can’t go wrong either way.
-The food in both cities in phenomenal, as is the wine.
-In fact, I love the food in Spain so much that I created created posts for both cities.
+Let me reiterate: you can’t go wrong.
+In fact, I love the food in Spain so much that I created posts for both cities.
 Check them out below!

 - Unique Restaurants in Madrid, Spain